dilyanaviktorova/QA-Portfolio/bug-reports/sample-bug-reports.md

-## Bug 6: Missing "Acting as Approver" field in Create Vacation form
+## Bug 6: “+” button appears disabled but is still clickable

 **Steps to Reproduce:**
-1. Navigate to “Vacation” tab
+1. Navigate to “Company” tab
-2. Open “Create Vacation”
+2. Click "+" to create new Company
+3. Observe "+" button appears disabled
+4. Click on the "+" button

 **Expected Result:**
-Field "Acting as Approver" should be visible
+Disabled button should not be clickable

 **Actual Result:**
-Field is missing
+Button is clickable and triggers action

-**Severity:** Critical
+**Severity:** Medium
-**Priority:** High
+**Priority:** Medium
 **Attachments:**
 ![Disabled button bug](../screenshots/bug-disabled-button.png)